Indicio-tech/did-indy-py/CONTRIBUTING.md

 ## Notes on Actions

-### Typechecking: Ty and Pyright
+### Type checking: Ty and Pyright

-Typechecking is performed automatically on pull requests using both [Ty][ty] and [Pyright][pyright].
+Type checking is performed automatically on pull requests using both [Ty][ty] and [Pyright][pyright].

 [ty]: https://github.com/astral-sh/ty
 [pyright]: https://github.com/microsoft/pyright

-Ty is a new typechecker developed by Astral.
+Ty is a new type checker developed by Astral.
 It is currently in alpha.
 We check the codebase with ty and expect there to be complaints for now.
-PRs with a failing check from ty do not necessarily require attention if typechecking with Pyright passes.
+PRs with a failing check from ty do not necessarily require attention if type checking with Pyright passes.

-Our strategy for typechecking is "gradual;" failing type checks or using casts, Any, `type: ignore`, etc. are not deal breakers.
+Our strategy for type checking is "gradual;" failing type checks or using casts, Any, `type: ignore`, etc. are not deal breakers.
 But we should strive for keeping a reasonable level of type information to keep the quality of the code high without getting too in the weeds on types.